CN-TU/ntarc-spec/docs/reference.rst

 (*string*) It marks the type of publication.
 Please, consider carefully if the publication fits any of the following default labels (values):

 * ``"peer_reviewed_journal"``
+  journal with a peer review process.
 * ``"peer_reviewed_conference"``
+  conference with a peer review process.
 * ``"arxiv"``
+  paper is published only in arxiv.
 * ``"technical_report"``
+  technical report, usually without peer review, and published in the author's/university's page.

 Example: